 Read more about the Mathematics of Data Sciences courses and programme structure.

-With this specialization you will easily find work as a data scientist.
-As such you will help companies to collect and organize data and apply certain algorithms (such as machine learning algorithms).
+With this specialisation you will easily find work as a data scientist.
+As such you will help companies to collect and organise data and apply certain algorithms (such as machine learning algorithms).
 The results of your work will facilitate making evidence-based decisions, making predictions and gaining insights.

 As a mathematically educated data scientist you will also be welcomed by the healthcare sector, high-tech companies such as Thales or ASML, and of course the ICT industry.
 Your background in mathematics will allow you to go the extra mile, since algorithms are at the very core of data science.

 Be an essential link

 As a mathematician you will sometimes cross the borders of current mathematics by creating new expansions where necessary.
 With the mathematician’s flexible thinking enabling you to come up with practical answers to questions in many fields, you are likely to find yourself working in multidisciplinary teams.
 As mathematics is the common language of engineers, you will be an essential link in optimisation processes in virtually every field.
 For instance, when you’re a member of an engineering team, your teammates may need your skills to adapt an existing model to suit the application they’re working on.

 Instead of pursuing a professional career as a data scientist right away after obtaining your master’s, you can opt to follow a PhD programme at Twente Graduate School (TGS).
 This involves spending four years studying a particular research area in-depth at one of our research institutes.
 Obtaining your PhD will earn you the title of Doctor (Dr).